ThinkLoveShare/sources/content/travels/new_york_03_to_06.en.md

 # Datadog parties

 A few times a month, parties are organized either at work, or in cool places nearby by the company.
-So fare, I joined three times.
+So far, I joined three times.
 Once to taste some whiskey, once to build our own terrarium and eat hand-made sushis, and once to go to a big-games bar.
 And every event was a huge success! :D

 <img class="img_big" src="/travels/new_york_03_to_06/sushi.jpg", alt="sushi">
 <img class="img_big" src="/travels/new_york_03_to_06/plant.jpg", alt="plant">